japhero/ObsidianMain/Areas/school/Math/Antiderivatives-integrals.md

 - $V(t) = f^\prime(x)$
 - $A(t) = f^{\prime \prime}(x)$
 - when solving for trig functions make sure to remember that the final goal is that
-- [[Trig derivatives]] can use for reference to solve but memorise for the quiz
+- [[Trig derivatives]] can use for reference to solve but memorize for the quiz
--
+- When we have several

 ---
 # Resources